Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/asynchronous_advanced_fifo/asynchronous_advanced_fifo_controller.md

 ## Operation

-The controller maintains separate read and write pointers in their respective clock domains, implements Gray-code conversion and synchronization using `gray_wrapping_counter` for CDC-safe pointer transfer, calculates all status flags, levels, and thresholds in both domains, implements protection mechanisms, and generates error notifications.
+The controller maintains separate read and write pointers in their respective clock domains, implements Gray-code conversion and synchronization using `gray_advanced_wrapping_counter` for CDC-safe pointer transfer, calculates all status flags, levels, and thresholds in both domains, implements protection mechanisms, and generates error notifications.
 The controller doesn't store any data, only control state.

 For **write operation** (in write clock domain), when `write_enable` is asserted, the controller checks if the queue is full.
 If not full and not flushing, it generates `memory_write_enable`, provides the write address from the write pointer, and forwards `write_data` to `memory_write_data`.
 The write pointer counter advances and automatically converts to Gray code.
 If full, the write is ignored and `write_miss` pulses for one clock cycle.